top of page

 5. Wrestling – Decided by tournament

 1. In sports decided by tournament, seeding will be determined by season league records.
-In case of ties, seeding will be determined by the result of the game or match involving the tied teams.
+In case of ties, seeding will be determined by the result of the game or match involving the tied teams (head to head).
 If tie cannot be resolved in this way, a coin toss will determine seeding.

 Section 7: Individual Sports